Published on May 7, 2020. Last Updated on May 1, 2023.

 OK, there’s a lot to take in here — and to be sure, yours may look different.
 The table and background are chosen at random from the available selection.

 Start with the list of actions available along the left side of the screen.
 The vast majority of the time, you’re going to want to use the uppermost tool — the Grab tool.
 This is what lets you pick up, move around, and otherwise manipulate objects on the table.
 Other actions let you make lines, write text, and so on.
 Play with this a little, but don’t worry about it too much right now.

 Let’s change the table by going to Objects > Tables, then look at the selection:

-I’m told that the ‘None’ option is there to disable the default table and import your own with custom artwork / a custom surface (thanks Eldin!).
+The ‘None’ option is there to disable the default table and import your own with custom artwork / a custom surface (thanks Eldin!).
 For now, click on the Rectangle.

 The rectangle is my personal favorite – beyond being the sort of table I’d love to have in my own place, it feels like there’s more table space.